ManiaExchange/GeryKnockout/docs/user-guide.md

 | Constant | /ko multi constant *kos* | A constant number of KOs per round. |
 | Extra | /ko multi extra *per_x_players* | An extra KO per X players.
 If `per_x_players` = 10 then there will be 1 KO for 2-10 players, 2 KOs for 11-20, 3 KOs for 21-30, and so on. |
 | Dynamic | /ko multi dynamic *total_rounds* | A hybrid algorithm which aims for `total_rounds` rounds throughout the knockout.
 It starts off with 1 KO per round, then progressively increases the KO count towards the middle and goes gradually back down to 1 KO for the final rounds. |

+KO multipliers do not apply in Laps mode.

 #### How the dynamic multiplier works
 Among these multipliers, Dynamic is without doubt the most advanced one, so let's take a moment to see how it works.
 In essence, it is about approximating the total number of KOs such that the total number of rounds equals the desired number of rounds.